smctigue/Let-s-race-/README.md

 WDI / Week 1 Project

 Two players test their button mashing skills with the speed of Sonic and Knuckles:
-  - Click start and begin race
+  - Click start to begin race
   - For Sonic (player 1 / blue) press 'a'
   - For Knuckles (player 2 / red) press 'l'
   - First player to cross the finish line wins!